-Recently we were fortunate to spend a couple of very […]
+Recently we were fortunate to spend a couple of very enjoyable days on the […]

 Right, in Part One I tried to set out a really solid basis for you, the consumer, to understand the really critical information related to the key specifications that generally govern hook design, strength and […]